faiyaz1469/Software-Development-CSE-408/README.md

 # Software-Development-CSE-408

-This is the software development course CSE 408 of BUET,CSE Dept.
+This is the software development course CSE 408 of BUET,CSE Dept

 # commands to run the application